 Keep track of what you change today in Azure DevOps to help you troubleshoot tomorrow.

-If you're not familiar with it, Figaro, in its current implementation, is a C++/CLI integration layer to Oracle Berkeley DB XML, an embedded, native XML database that runs in your application process.
+C++/CLI integration layer to Oracle Berkeley DB XML, an embedded, native XML database that runs in your application process.
 This platform consists of an XQuery language engine (XQilla), an XML parser (Xerces), and of course the Berkeley DB XML database engine that drives everything.
 I put together the initial build/release process for this product in VSTS back in early 2016; previously it all had been done manually, and while I don't like thinking back to those days personally, the process has been moderately complex, and a good topic for another post.

 It gets very easy to dive into your build or release processes and start making incremental tweaks here and there in the hopes of resolving whatever issue you're currently facing; over time, however, you may find yourself looking a bit dumbfounded at your builds and releases, wondering how things are working at all.